cbrepo/celery/docs/userguide/tasks.rst

 Logging
 =======

-The worker will automatically set up logging for you, or you can configure logging manually.
-Every task will also have a dedicated logger that can be used freely to emit logs from your tasks.
+You can use the workers logger to add diagnostic output to the worker log:

 .. code-block:: python

-    @celery.task
+    @task
     def add(x, y):
         logger = add.get_logger()
         logger.info("Adding %s + %s" % (x, y))
         return x + y

-:meth:`@-Task.get_logger` returns a standard Python logger instance, for which documentation can be found in the standard library's :mod:`logging` module.
+There are several logging levels available, and the workers `loglevel` setting decides whether or not they will be written to the log file.

-You can also simply use :func:`print`, as anything written to standard out/-err will be redirected to a logger by default (see :setting:`CELERY_REDIRECT_STDOUTS`).
+Of course, you can also simply use `print` as anything written to standard out/-err will be written to the log file as well.

 .. _task-retry:

 Retrying a task if something fails
 ==================================

-:meth:`@-Task.retry` can be used to re-send the task, for example in the event of temporary failure.
+Simply use :meth:`~celery.task.base.BaseTask.retry` to re-send the task.
+It will do the right thing, and respect the :attr:`~celery.task.base.BaseTask.max_retries` attribute:

 .. code-block:: python

-    @celery.task
+    @task
     def send_twitter_status(oauth, tweet):
         try:
             twitter = Twitter(oauth)
             twitter.update_status(tweet)
         except (Twitter.FailWhaleError, Twitter.LoginError), exc:
-            raise send_twitter_status.retry(exc=exc)
+            send_twitter_status.retry(exc=exc)

-Here we used the `exc` argument to pass the current exception to :meth:`@-Task.retry`.
+Here we used the `exc` argument to pass the current exception to :meth:`~celery.task.base.BaseTask.retry`.
 At each step of the retry this exception is available as the tombstone (result) of the task.
-When :attr:`@-Task.max_retries` has been exceeded this is the exception raised.
-However, if an `exc` argument is not provided the :exc:`~@RetryTaskError` exception is raised instead.
+When :attr:`~celery.task.base.BaseTask.max_retries` has been exceeded this is the exception raised.
+However, if an `exc` argument is not provided the :exc:`~celery.exceptions.RetryTaskError` exception is raised instead.

 .. note::

-    The :meth:`~@Task.retry` call will raise an exception so any code after the retry will not be reached.
-This is the :exc:`~@RetryTaskError` exception, it is not handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried.
+    The :meth:`retry` call will raise an exception so any code after the retry will not be reached.
+This is the :exc:`celery.exceptions.RetryTaskError` exception, it is not handled as an error but rather as a semi-predicate to signify to the worker that the task is to be retried.